 Potential Long Term Impact

 Education is the key for a better future for all their children.
-Having a teacher work and live in their community can assure that goal for everybody.
-Complemented by adult education Zahana’s envisioned rural university becomes a reality for all.
+Having a teacher work and live in their community can assure that goal.
+After attending five years of primary school, our students may participate in a national test to qualify for secondary school.
+Zahana's envisions a 'rural university' that becomes an educational reality for all.